 - Whether you're at work or at home, don't ignore the urge to have a bowel movement.

 - Exercise regularly: This may help stimulate intestinal activity and helps relax you as well.
-Gary Gitnick, MD, the chief of the division of digestive diseases at the University of California at Los Angeles, recommends that all his patients exercise at least 30 minutes every day.
+Gary Gitnick, MD, co-chief of the division of digestive diseases at the University of California at Los Angeles, recommends that all his patients exercise at least 30 minutes every day.
 If the patient is just beginning an exercise program, he suggests exercising 10 minutes a day and adding 10 minutes every other day or so, until the person is on the move for a half hour a day.
 Because running or aerobics can aggravate symptoms of heartburn, Gitnick recommends brisk walking, swimming, or cycling for most of his patients.
 "I consider walking to be one of the best forms of exercise, especially for people who aren't used to working out," he writes in his book Freedom from Digestive Distress.

 - Always check with your doctor if you have a major or consistent change in bowel habits.

 If these changes don't ease your constipation, talk to your doctor.
 Getting regular again may be as easy as changing one of your prescriptions, adding a fiber supplement, or changing your diet.
 If you haven't been getting enough exercise, your doctor may also help you find a routine that's right for you.

 If you suffer from chronic constipation, your doctor might also recommend fiber supplements and -- if more treatment is needed -- a brief course of laxatives.
 The first line of defense should be an inexpensive saline laxative (such as Milk of Magnesia), according to the American Gastroenterological Association, which advises physicians to only use stimulant laxatives such as Dulcolax later, if truly necessary.
 Whatever your doctor recommends, follow the directions carefully.
 Let your doctor know if you develop diarrhea or abdominal discomfort, or if your constipation doesn't go away.